maiahirsch/maiahirsch.github.io/docs/lab4.md

 Here is a video of the code running:

-## Short video of wheels spinning as expected (including code snippet it’s running on)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/n6jmWBIV9c4?si=LcekCE5srbo_04N4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 I also tested running the car using the 850mAh battery.
 I soldered the battery to the motor driver.
 See the following video for results:

-## Short video of both wheels spinning (with battery driving the motor drivers)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gb6jZ4B1DHs?si=qXSFO98zxbwUQuQl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Looking back, I made the mistake of soldering the battery directly onto the motor drivers.
 I did not notice the connector we were given and assumed I had to cut the existing connector of the battery.
 I realized my mistake when the battery depleated and my car was not working.
 I am hoping to get a replacement during my next lab session 🥹.

-## Picture of all the components secured in the car
+## Components in the Car
-## Consider labeling your picture if you can’t see all the components

 I fixed all the components in the car with tape.
 The motor drivers were placed far away from the Artemis and IMU to avoid EMF interference.
 The ToF sensors were placed on the walls outside of the car to detect objects.
 As seen in the following picture, I did not secure the Artemis board yet as I kept contantly plugging it to my computer to debug and download code.

 ![artemis](assets/lab4/Artemis.png)

-## Lower limit PWM value discussion
+## Lower Limit PWM Value

 I tested the minimum PWM values the motors would operate under by incrementally changing the values provided to analoWrite from 0 to 255.
 I found that an analogWrite value of **35** was sufficient to make the car go forward and backward.
 This corresponds to a duty cycle of approximately 13.7%